ggonnella/gfapy/manual/positional_fields.md

 The extended IUPAC alphabet is understood by the method.
 Applied to non-DNA sequences, the results will be meaningless.

-# XXX

 #### Positions and other integers

 Some fields contain positions (GFA1: C pos; GFA2: E beg1, beg2, end1, end2 and
 F s_beg, s_end, f_beg, f_end).
 These are always 0-based.

-GFA2 positions
-must contain an additional symbol (```$```) appended to the integer, if they are the last position in the segment sequence.
+GFA2 positions must contain an additional symbol (```$```) appended to the integer, if they are the last position in the segment sequence.
 For this reason, positions in GFA2 are represented using instances of the class RGFA::Position.

-# XXX
+Assigning an integer to a position field will still work correctly, as long as this is not equal to the segment length (in which case a position object or the string representation must be used).

+The string representation of a position can be transformed into a position using the ```#to_position``` method.

+Other integer fields are present in gap lines.
+These are not positions and thus do not require an own class.
+The ```var``` field is optional, and thus can be represented either by an integer or a placeholder.

+#### Alignments

+Alignments are always optional, ie they can be placeholders.
+If they are specified they are CIGAR alignments or, only in GFA2, trace alignments.
+For more details, see the Alignments chapter.

 #### GFA1 datatypes